 The result in \fref{eq:densityrelation} implies that if the signal $\vecx$ is sparse, i.e., $\normzero{\vecx}$ is smaller than its ambient dimension~$N_a$, then it must also have low density (bounded by $\normzero{\vecx}$).
 Furthermore, for signals whose non-zero entries are constant modulus, both the $\delta$-density $\delta(\vecx)$ and the signal sparsity $\normzero{\vecx}$ coincide.
-In contrast, signals with low $\delta$-density must not necessarily be sparse.
+In contrast, signals with low $\delta$-density need not be sparse.
 As an example, consider the following signal class.

-\begin{defi}[$\alpha$-Decaying Signal] We define an $\alpha$-decaying signal as a vector $\vecx\in\reals^{N_a}$ whose entries satisfy $x_i=\alpha^{i-1}$, $i=1,\ldots,N_a$ with $0<\alpha< 1-1/N_a$. \end{defi}
+\begin{defi}[$\alpha$-Decaying Signal] We define an $\alpha$-decaying signal as a vector $\vecx\in\reals^{N_a}$ whose entries satisfy $x_i=\alpha^{i-1}$, $i=1,\ldots,N_a$ with $0<\alpha<1$. \end{defi}

-Fur such signals, the signal sparsity equals the ambient dimension~$N_a$ as all entries are non-zero; in contrast, the $\delta$-density can be bounded by
+For such signals, the sparsity equals the ambient dimension~$N_a$ as all entries are non-zero; in contrast, the $\delta$-density can be bounded by

-Hence, the $\delta$-density does not simply count the number of nonzero entries, but also captures crucial magnitude information of the signal's non-zero coefficients---all our results developed in Sections~\ref{sec:kernelresults} and~\ref{sec:OMPrecovery} make use of this particular property.
+which is strictly smaller than $\normzero{\vecx}=N_a$ whenever $\alpha<1-1/N_a$, i.e., whenever the decay is fast relative to the ambient dimension.
+Hence, the $\delta$-density does not simply count the number of nonzero entries, but also captures crucial magnitude information of the signal's non-zero coefficients---all of our results developed in Sections~\ref{sec:kernelresults} and~\ref{sec:OMPrecovery} make use of this particular property.